Auto actions

 Note:

-• Jenkins: You must upgrade your Jenkins plugin to version 7.4 or later.
+• Jenkins: Requires Jenkins plugin version 7.4 or later.

-• TeamCity: You must upgrade your TeamCity plugin to version 1.4.4 or later.
+• TeamCity: Requires TeamCity plugin version 1.4.4 or later.

 CI job

-A job that the auto action should execute, depending on the selected CI server.
+A job that the auto action executes, depending on the selected CI server.

 Execution parameters

-Job execution parameters that should be passed to the CI server.
+Job execution parameters that are passed to the CI server.

 Note: